M-II-R/HeatherMultiplayer/messages.md

   type: "SetName"
 }
 </pre>
 If the name is already used by other player, the server will append a number to it.
+If the player is in team, you must send this name to his teammates.

 Tell the server that player is ready:
 <pre>